Controls

 This area displays the bleed values passed by the display system.
 They cannot be changed within Stylo.

-The bleed is represented in the document with a dotted line.
+The bleed is represented in the document with the help of a dotted line.

 Flexibility